justinharris14/ByBetterCode/PAYMENT_REMINDERS_IMPLEMENTATION.md

 1. **Dashboard View**:
    - See payment reminders at a glance
    - Visual alerts for overdue payments
-   - Quick access to payment links
+   - Quick access to tuition payment link

 2. **Payments Screen**:
-   - Make payments directly via Stripe
+   - Make tuition payments directly via Stripe
    - View all payment history
    - Download receipts for paid items
    - See clear reminders for upcoming/overdue payments